double-great/alt-text/README.md

 Warning: `Replace emoji in alt text with descriptive text`

-Avoid replacing words with emoji in alt text.
-Since screen readers and text to speech software interpretation of emoji alt text descriptions can vary, the result may not be what you intended the emoji to represent.
+Do not replace words with emoji in alt text.
+The emoji alt text descriptions that screen readers and text to speech software use may not be what you intended the emoji to represent.

 - ✅ `<img src="cat.jpg" alt="An orange cat.">`
 - 🚫 `<img src="cat.png" alt="An orange 🐈."/>`